dpflann/slpeople/README.md

 that were new to me:

 - [Vue.js](https://vuejs.org/) for the front-end.
+  - I am trying to learn and to develop my front-end/UI skills, and I heard good things about Vue.js
 - The [Chi](https://github.com/go-chi/chi) project which uses Go for the back-end.
+  - I am familiar with other projects and work with Go regularly, so I wanted to try out a new web framework.

 *NB*: It is entirely possible that these choices will change during the course of development. ;)